 Lebedev has also held a number of senior governmental assignments.
 President Gerald Ford appointed him to the State Department post of Assistant Inspector General of Foreign Assistance/Deputy Assistant Secretary of State.
 Before that, he served in the Bureau for Security and Consular Affairs and was one of Secretary of State Henry Kissinger’s youngest Deputy Assistant Secretaries.
 Prior to his State Department tour, he served in The White House as Deputy Special Assistant to the President of the United States.

 Lebedev earned a Juris Doctor degree from the School of Law of the University of South Dakota and holds a Bachelor of Arts degree from the same university.
-He is admitted to practice law in the District of Columbia, and lives in Virginia with his wife and daughter.
+He is admitted to the bar in the District of Columbia, and lives in Virginia with his wife and daughter.